manuelbieri/Greenwood_1993/README.md

 # Greenwood et al. (1993) - Putting Home into Macroeconomics

-This repository replicates the models by Greenwood et al. (1993) - Putting Home into Macroeconomics.
+This repository replicates the models by Greenwood et al. (1993) - Putting Home Economics into Macroeconomics.
 You can find the complete
 Dynare outputs on [manuelbieri.ch/Greenwood_1993/](https://manuelbieri.ch/Greenwood_1993/).

 ## Contents